top of page

 This is common in the case of shareholders’ agreements with “drag-along” drag clauses or “tag-along” tag clauses.

 The tag clause gives minority shareholders the right to purchase shares on the same terms (including price) as majority shareholders.
-This is done by imposing a restriction on the majority shareholder, that he may not first cause an outsider to offer to purchase the minority shareholder’s shares on the same terms before selling his shares to an outsider.
+This is done by imposing a restriction on the majority shareholder, that they may not first cause an outsider to offer to purchase the minority shareholder’s shares on the same terms before selling his shares to an outsider.

 • Establishing a minimum price for the shares so that majority shareholders cannot be forced to sell shares at a less than fair price.